Families of victims in Baltimore bridge collapse speak out: "Tremendous agony"

 Two people were rescued from the river shortly after the collapse.
 One was unharmed, while the other was hospitalized with injuries and later released.

 Among those still missing is Miguel Luna, a father of three who came to the United States 19 years ago from El Salvador in search of a better life.
-The 40-year-old left for work at 6:30 p.m. on Monday to fill potholes on the bridge.
+The 40-year-old left for work at 6:30 p.m. on Monday evening.

 "He's supposed to come in the morning back home, and never come," said Gustavo Torres, the executive director of CASA, a nonprofit human rights organization that advocates for immigrant communities.

 Maynor Yassir Suazo Sandoval, another missing worker, was days away from celebrating his 35th birthday when the bridge collapsed.
 Described as the light of his family, Sandoval leaves behind a teenage son and 5-year-old daughter.
-He was identified as a Honduran citizen by Honduras' Deputy Foreign Affairs Minister Antonio García, the Associated Press reported.
+He was identified as a Honduran citizen by Honduras' Deputy Foreign Affairs Minister Antonio García.

 Sandoval's eldest brother said their family is in "tremendous agony."